GAMES-UChile/Gaussian-Process-Deconvolution/README.md

 This repository contains the code used in

 - Felipe Tobar, Arnaud Robert, Jorge Silva.
-Gaussian Process Deconvolution. *Proceedings of the Royal Society A*, in press, 2023.
+Gaussian process deconvolution. *Proceedings of the Royal Society A*, in press, 2023.

 This repository replicates the illustrative examples and the experiments in the paper:
 - Folder `f1` contains the examples and the first experiment (deconvolution of an audio signal)